Wednesday, October 17, 2012

 Good economic numbers out of the US also enhanced the risk appetite in EUR/USD.
 Jobless claims from last week fell to a 4 year low at 339,000, which was a 30K drop from the previous week's jobless claims number.
 The US Trade deficit also widened to $44.2 billion, during the July to August period, as slower global growth reduced foreign demand for US goods or exports.
 This may cause a rebalancing towards risk and an intentional weakening of USD by the FED to improve demand for US exports.
 So, this news also contributed to the risk-on rally in EUR/USD.
 The pair had climbed 125 pips, from the session low at 1.2825 to the session high at 1.2950, where price found resistance for the day.

-In today's V.I.P. webinar, we briefly discuss the current price behavior in the EUR/USD pair and we also place a few live trades using the Slumdog Forex trading system.
+In today's V.I.P. webinar, we discussed common areas of support & resistance in the EUR/USD pair and we also attempted to place a few live trades using the Slumdog Forex trading system.